Analysis | How Republicans can take back the majority in the Senate and House

-But Democrats have gotten some assists in their effort to hold the chamber.
+But Democrats have gotten some assists in their effort to hold control.
 Those include early GOP retirements and now Republicans’ dream candidate in New Hampshire, Gov. Chris Sununu (R), announcing Tuesday he’s not going to run for Senate.

 Here’s a look at what needs to happen for Republicans to take back the Senate and the House of Representatives next year.